I must confess.

 Could We Be Making A Difference To The Talent Shortage?

 Is there something else we could be doing now which will have an impact on our “talent dilemma” in 5-10 years time?

-Brian Whingham believes the main problem with talent crisis is that there isn’t enough focus at the grassroots level in school.
+Brian Whingham believes the main problem with the talent crisis is that there isn’t enough focus at the grassroots level in school.